-If an eligible employee or their eligible Dependents do not enroll when they are first eligible, and later want to enroll, they can enroll only during open enrollment unless they experience a qualifying event as defined in applicable state and federal law.
-Your Group will administer special enrollment rights under applicable state and federal law.
+A special enrollment period is open to individuals who experience a qualifying event, as defined in applicable state and federal law.
+We will administer special enrollment rights consistent with applicable state and federal law.

 Examples of qualifying events include, but are not limited to: